Meg Snyder: Storylines

 Meg Snyder is the daughter of Emma and Harvey Snyder.
-She is the sister of Seth Snyder, Iva Snyder Benedict, Caleb Snyder, Elinor "Ellie" Snyder and Holden Snyder.
+She is the sister of Seth Snyder, Iva Snyder Benedict, Caleb Snyder, Elinor "Ellie" Snyder, and Holden Snyder.
 She was involved with Dusty Donovan in the early years and even faked a pregnancy to trap him.
-Meg married Tonio Reyes, but had an affair with Josh Stricklyn and became pregnant.
+Meg married Tonio Reyes but had an affair with Josh Stricklyn and became pregnant.
 She had a miscarriage after falling down a flight of stairs.
 She later married Josh, and they left town.

 She returned to Oakdale in 2005 after eleven years and began working as a nurse at Memorial Hospital.
-It was revealed that she and Josh have since gotten a divorce, and picked up her old relationship with Dusty, until it was clear to her that he was in love with Jennifer Munson.
-Meg had planned to leave Oakdale, but instead found Paul Ryan in the woods, badly injured from a gunshot wound.
+It was revealed that she and Josh had since gotten divorced and she picked up her old relationship with Dusty until it was clear to her that he was in love with Jennifer Munson.
+Meg had planned to leave Oakdale but instead found Paul Ryan in the woods, badly injured from a gunshot wound.
 Since he was a fugitive, she took him secretly to an abandoned cabin, treated his wounds as a nurse, and took care of him until he was healed.
 The two fell in love and later became engaged.

-Craig Montgomery was released from jail for his role in switching the babies of Jennifer and Gwen Norbeck Munson, and set his eyes on Meg.
-She eventually left Paul at the altar, and slept with Craig after losing her job as a nurse after causing a patient's death due to negligence.
-She married Craig to regain control of Worldwide Industries, and restore the company to its original owner, Lucinda Walsh.
+Craig Montgomery was released from jail for his role in switching the babies of Jennifer and Gwen Norbeck Munson, and he set his eyes on Meg.
+She eventually left Paul at the altar and slept with Craig after losing her job as a nurse from causing a patient's death due to negligence.
+She married Craig to regain control of Worldwide Industries and restore the company to its original owner, Lucinda Walsh.
 Paul and Meg planned to leave Oakdale as soon as Lucinda had the company, but Craig found out and took Meg on a honeymoon.
-Craig then drugged Meg and let Paul come to a cliff.
-Paul falls from the cliff during a fight with Craig.
-When Paul is assumed dead, Meg continues through with her marriage with Craig, moving on.
-When Paul appears alive and returns with Craig's ex-wife Rosanna Cabot, the two agree to continue on with their separate lives.
-Meg then discovers she is pregnant, but having slept with both Craig and Paul, is unsure of who the father could be.
+Craig then drugged Meg and let Paul fall off a cliff during a fight with Craig.
+When Paul was assumed dead, Meg continued her marriage with Craig, moving on.
+When Paul appeared alive and returned with Craig's ex-wife, Rosanna Cabot, the two agreed to continue with their separate lives.
+Meg then discovered she was pregnant, but having slept with both Craig and Paul, she was unsure of who the father could be.
 While Paul and Craig were fighting, Meg attempted to break up the fight.
-Paul, as a result, pushes Meg accidentally, causing her to miscarry.
-Meg later divorced Craig, as Rosanna fell back into her comatose state.
+Paul, as a result, pushed Meg accidentally, causing her to miscarry.
+Meg later divorced Craig as Rosanna fell back into her comatose state.
 In the divorce decree, she returned Worldwide Industries to Lucinda.